dh-trier/wlv/schemas/wlv-label-docs.md

 ## Coding the label descriptions

+The labels are encoded separately from the collection metadata, and each label is encoded in a separate file.
 The root element of a XML-WLV file for labels is called [wlv](#wlv).
 Each WLV file contains the description of one wine label, with two main sections: the metadata and the label.
 The `wlv` element only has one attribute: [@labelID](#labelID).

 ### Metadata